michaelrkn/rfcs/text/0000-controller-migration-path.md

 In the release that makes these capabilities a default, any pages mentioning the controller, or the route template, or the loading/error templates should be removed or updated to fit the new way of using components

+`ember g route` should generate a route with the proposed format in this RFC and an associated component.

 ## Drawbacks